What is Cooley’s Anemia?

 - Pneumococcal vaccines

 Eating healthy foods is essential.
 Specifically, your diet should be low in fats and high in vegetables and fruits to help you receive the vital nutrients your body needs.
-However, foods rich in iron should be limited, as too much iron can accumulate in the blood of people with Cooley’s anemia.
-Iron is found in fish, meat and certain vegetables, including spinach.
+However, limit foods rich in iron, as too much iron can accumulate in people’s blood with Cooley’s anemia.
+Iron is in fish, meat and certain vegetables, including spinach.
 Other products, such as orange juice and cereal, may have extra iron.
-People with Cooley’s anemia should talk to their doctor about whether they should limit their iron intake or not.
+If you have Cooley’s anemia, talk to your doctor about whether or not you should limit your iron intake.

 Supplements for Cooley’s Anemia